-A list can help keep information organized and is located any place that data is listed.
-Watch this quick clip and learn quick and simple ways to locate and navigate the list within Sharepoint.
+A list can help keep information organized, and is located in any place that data is listed.
+Watch this clip and learn quick and simple ways to locate and navigate the list within SharePoint.

 Adding new items to your task list will be easy breezy after watching this clip.
 Learn exactly how to add new items and how to customize your task with settings such as: priority, status, assigned to, description and start date.

 This lesson shows how to view the items within your list.
 Plus, learn how to edit these items with a couple of simple clicks.